 The USPC Standards of Proficiency provide a core curriculum for individualized instruction.
-The Standards describe a clear progression of skills in riding and horse management.
+The Standards describe a clear progression of skills in riding and Horse Management.
 The Standards also provide opportunities for goal setting, as members are encouraged to proceed through those skills at a pace that is comfortable for them.

 Clubs use the Standards of Proficiency as a plan for instruction programs.
-Therefore, rating tests (see page 4) are an evaluation of the members' progress through the rating levels.
-At the same time, USPC stresses that the rating tests should be a positive educational experience.
-Ratings are designed to encourage the candidate to "show and tell" what he or she knows.
+Rating tests are an evaluation of the members' progress through the rating levels and are designed to encourage the candidate to "show and tell" what he or she knows.
 Riding is a hobby, something to do for fun!
-Ratings are given in an effort to recognize achievement and encourage USPC members to gain confidence, independence and good safety habits while working with mounts.
+Ratings are given in an effort to recognize achievement and encourage members to gain confidence, independence and good safety habits while working with mounts.
 Goal setting, teaching and testing are good ways to accomplish this purpose.

-The Standards of Proficiency describe the specific requirements for each level.
 A USPC member is ready for a rating test if he or she is able to perform the requirements for that level in a supervised teaching situation.
-After passing a test, a member may or may not be ready to attempt skills required at the next rating level.
-If not, he or she continues to receive instruction appropriate to the earlier level until a greater degree of proficiency is achieved.
+After passing one test, a member continues to receive instruction until a greater degree of proficiency is achieved.
 All USPC members are encouraged to progress at a pace that is comfortable for them.
-Older members or knowledgeable adults will assist in preparing for the rating tests.

-Knowledgeable care of horses and ponies, horse management, is basic to the well-rounded horseperson.
+Knowledgeable care of horses and ponies, Horse Management, is basic to the well-rounded horseperson.